Microwave - Cavity Repair Needed Due to Arcing, Chipping, Peeling or Scorching

 - The inadvertent ingestion of small amounts of peeling coating does not create a health risk.

-GE Appliances does not have an approved repair method for chips/burns/scratches to the coatings.
+We do not have an approved repair method for chips/burns/scratches to the coatings.